Sigit-Wasis/Sigit-Wasis/README.md

 ## I'm a Boy, Developer, and Studying!
 - 💺 I'm web developer in PT.
 Microdata Indonesia
 - 🌱 I’m currently learning everything 🤣
-- 🥅 2022 Goals: create a project with Next JS
-- ⚡ Fun fact: I like playing futsal and badminton

 ### Connect with me: